Blog

 Hybrid

-In a hybrid work model, employees benefit from a balanced autonomy, striking a harmonious blend of independence and structured oversight.
-They can choose remote work on some days, allowing for needed flexibility in their personal schedules while enjoying the structure and supervision of in-office days.
+One of many differences between hybrid and remote work is that employees benefit from a balanced autonomy in a hybrid model, striking a harmonious blend of independence and structured oversight.
+They can choose remote work on some days, allowing for needed flexibility in their personal schedules while enjoying the structure of in-office days.
 This arrangement provides employees the best of both worlds, fostering autonomy while ensuring accountability and support.

 Remote